ipfs/camp/CORE_AND_ELECTIVE_COURSES/ELECTIVE_COURSE_B/README.md

 here so that you can easily display them on your computer and copy-paste relevant parts.

+0. Start your `ipfs` daemon (with the terminal or with IPFS Desktop should be ok).
 1. Download `ipfs-cluster-service`:
    1. For Mac download: https://dist.ipfs.io/ipfs-cluster-service/v0.11.0-rc2/ipfs-cluster-service_v0.11.0-rc2_darwin-amd64.tar.gz
    2. For Linux download: https://dist.ipfs.io/ipfs-cluster-service/v0.11.0-rc2/ipfs-cluster-service_v0.11.0-rc2_linux-amd64.tar.gz